AzuraCast/azuracast-docs/developers/getting-started-ubuntu.md

 ## Build the Docker Containers

-Build the Docker containers from your local copies by running:
+Build the Docker containers from your local copies by running this command.
+This may take some time to fully build the containers.

 ```bash
 docker-compose build
 ```
+> :warning: You may need to run this command as `sudo` if it throws `Cannot connect to Docker daemon at http+docker://localhost` errors.
+{.is-warning}

 <br>